v-i-s-h/ib-dnn/README.md

-# Information Bottleneck in Binary World
+# Information Bottleneck in deep neural networks

 ## Setup environment
 Following are the requirements.